dswetal/mastercard-billpay/design.md

 #### NFR (Non function al requirements)

 ##### Security

+ 1. Authentication / authorization
+		a.
+OATH 2 authentication nd authorization mechanism will be used
+		b.
+Before hitting load balancer for any operation client must get token from Auth server
+		c.
+Each API will check authentication and authorization for the token and if valid then serve the request.

+2. Data security
+		a.
+Each data base will persist PII(personally identifiable information) data in encrypted form only, lookup columns like emailId will be hashed for easy lookup.

 ##### Logging & Monitoring

+ 1. Logging
+	 a.
+Each service will log information in  standard format where each log line will have follwing attributes
+		 - Service ID
+		 - Correlation ID
+		 - TimeStamp
+		 - Additional information

+ 2. Monitoring
+	 Logs will be published to DataDog for easy monitoring.

 ##### Auto scaling

+Auto scaling will be managed by Kubernetes

 ##### CI CD processes and tech stack
 ##### Automation of test suites
 ##### Support PI/PCI Data.
 Application should be PCI complaint.